 Academically Gifted Students:

 We have many students with a wide array of academic gifts.
 However, we do not identify our students as “AG” or “academically gifted.”
-In every way that we differentiate, offer leveled groupings, offer counseling, offer reading according to individual lexile level, pre-test and post-test, offer individual conferencing, etc., we are serving students at their specific level.
+In every way that we differentiate, offer leveled groupings, offer reading according to individual lexile level, pre-test and post-test, provide differentiated centers, offer individual conferencing, etc., we are serving students at their specific level.
 This is key to our program.
-However, because our teachers do this differentiation flawlessly, parents may not realize the amount of specific ability-based instruction that their students are receiving.

 1. We believe our school will be a total learning community for all stakeholders.

 2. We believe that all students can learn and deserve to be taught in ways that accentuate their strengths and address their areas of need.

 3. We value experiences between members of our community which empower, educate and unite.

 4. We believe our students achieve more when expectations are high.